Are parenting sessions for the whole family? Do you see our kids also?

 My clients report that they feel understood, honored, and deeply cared for by me…. and very challenged.
 I hold all of us to be our best selves.
 So we must keep pushing ourselves to do the hard stuff – all with loads of compassion for all the pain and fear that’s in the way.

-I see clients Monday through Friday, beginning at 9am and ending at 2:30pm each day.
-I do not have evening or weekend hours at this time.
+I see clients Monday through Friday, beginning at 9am and ending at 4pm each day.